ionatandev21/ionatandev21/README.md

 ### 👨‍💻 A passionate web developer from Costa Rica

-I'm currently studying **Business Informatics** at university, learning new technologies, and working on exciting projects like **Sueldo sin Sorpresa** and **FitVida**.
+I'm currently studying **Business Informatics** at university, learning new technologies, and working on exciting projects in React and Flutter.
 My goal is to combine my skills in programming with my passion for problem-solving and innovation.

 ## 🛠️ Technologies & Tools